 Unfortunately, at times they do not.
 When this happens – when an unlucky customer gets a “lemon,” it can often feel overwhelming and hopeless.
 But this is not the case – both state and federal law require manufacturers who manufacture “lemons” in Oregon to make it right.

-Covered Vehicles & Defects Under Oregon Lemon Law
+Covered Vehicles & Defects

 The Oregon Lemon Law protects Oregonians who buy or lease new or used passenger motor vehicles, so long as those vehicles are used primarily for personal, family or household purposes.
 The Federal Lemon Law (the Magnuson-Moss Warranty Act) however, provides protection for consumer vehicles of all types, as well as other types of household goods such as electronics, appliances, and other goods.
-The Oregon Lemon Law provides this protection for either two (2) years after the date of purchase or the first 24,000 miles of the buyer’s use, whichever comes first.
+The law provides this protection for either two (2) years after the date of purchase or the first 24,000 miles of the buyer’s use, whichever comes first.

 The purchaser must report any problems to the manufacturer (which many be done through an authorized dealer or other agent), during this period in order to receive protection under the Oregon Lemon Law.
 By contrast, the Federal Lemon Law, although it does contain deadlines the consumer must meet, extends protection throughout the entire period of the manufacturer’s warranty.